What is the core role of customer support as a business function?

 Contrary to popular belief, proactive retention strategies are not limited to self-service and AI.
 Whilst these are majorly important, teams should also implement internal processes that are effective for long-term customer loyalty.

-*If you would like to learn more about proactive support and self-service from the Heads of customer support at Intercom and Pipedrive, register for our upcoming webinar here.*
+*If you would like to learn more about proactive support and self-service from the Heads of customer support at Intercom and Pipedrive, watch the webinar here.*

 Build a proactive customer feedback loop